ssanjan123/Champions-of-the-Colosseum/README.md

 ## Additional Resources

-For a comprehensive understanding of Champions of the Colosseum and to explore its development and gameplay, consider the following resource:
+For a comprehensive understanding of Champions of the Colosseum and to explore its development and gameplay, consider the file named
 Champions of the Colosseum - Full Game Information.pdf

 ### 1. Development Report